 With the Paris flagship on the same block as Galeries Lafayette in the 9th arrondissement's Haussmann/Grands Magasins district, Au Printemps is yet another sumptuously designed store that hails from the mid-19th century.
 Especially recommended is the rooftop bar, with its fantastic panoramic views.
 Go in the spring or summer when it's nice and warm, enjoy a drink, and take in the city from high up on the roof.

 Like its rival next-door neighbor, Printemps also puts on quite a show for the holiday season.
-We'd recommend visiting both adjoining stores during the Christmas/Hanukkah season to take in the lights and sparkling, festive window scenes.
+It's a good idea to visit both adjoining stores during the Christmas/Hanukkah season to take in the lights and sparkling, festive window scenes.